 Report Manager#

-Handles the generation and management of patch reports within the patcher CLI tool.
+Handles the generation and management of patch reports.

 Parameters: